JuliaAI/DataScienceTutorials.jl/assets/literate/EX-AMES.md

 train, test = partition(eachindex(y), 0.70, shuffle=true); # 70:30 split
 fit!(cmach, rows=train)
 ŷ = predict(cmach, rows=test)
-ŷ[1:3]
+ŷ[1:3] |> pprint
 ```

-Observe that the output is probabilistic, each element is a univariate normal distribution (with the same mean and variance as it's a constant model...).
+Observe that the output is probabilistic, each element is a univariate normal distribution (with the same mean and variance as it's a constant model).

 You can recover deterministic output by either computing the mean of predictions or using `predict_mean` directly: